beshoy122003/EchoMe_Project/README.md

 npm run dev
 ```

+---

-## 5. How It Works
+## 5. Processing Workflow

-1. User records an audio question
+1. User records an audio question from the frontend
-2. Whisper transcribes the speech
+2. Whisper transcribes the audio to text
-3. Aya 8B LLM generates a concise reply
+3. An LLM generates a short response
-4. XTTS synthesizes the response using the cloned voice
+4. XTTS synthesizes the reply using the cloned voice
-5. Wav2Lip creates a lip-synced talking video
+5. Wav2Lip produces a synchronized talking-head video
-6. The frontend displays the final MP4 result
+6. The React frontend receives and displays the final MP4 file

+---

 ## 6. Use Cases

-* AI assistants
+* Interactive AI assistants
-* Virtual tutors
-* Interactive character systems
+* Virtual tutoring systems
+* Character-based conversational agents
-* Customer service avatars
+* Customer support avatars
-* Accessibility tools
+* Accessibility and educational applications
-* Creative applications
+* Creative multimedia production

+---

 ## 7. Demo

-Demo videos will be stored in the `demo/` folder.
+Demo videos can be stored in the `demo/` folder.
-More demos will be added soon.
+Additional examples may be added later.

+---

 ## 8. Contributing

-Contributions and improvements are welcome.
+Feedback and contributions are welcome.
+Please submit issues or pull requests through GitHub.

+---

 ## 9. License

-MIT License
+MIT License.